Journal DOI: http://dx.doi.org/10.9734/ejnfs

 Abstracts of oral presentations and posters in the area of nutrition and food safety presented at scientific meetings can be published in discussion with the Editor/associate editors.
 Standardised abstracts (prepared in accordance with journal guidelines) need to be in English language and will be peer-reviewed prior to publication.
 It is recommended to contact the editor before submitting abstracts of a scientific meeting.

 This international journal has no connection with any scholarly society or association or any specific geographic location or any country (like USA, UK, Germany, etc).
-This is an independent journal run by SCIENCEDOMAIN international.
+This is an independent journal.
 Legal contact address of editorial office and other offices are available in this link.